raphget/MapleApp/README.md

  `cd maple-ui` and use the command: `mvn spring-boot:run`

  Once the Springboot application is running, open a separate terminal, `cd ExpCalc` and use the command: `npm start` (or `yarn start`)

+ The web app should be available at: http://localhost:3000/